-- 3. Toshiba objects to the subpoena to the extent that it seeks the production of documents located outside of the United States, including but not limited to documents located in Japan.
-Toshiba objects that the production of such documents would not be permitted under foreign law, including but not limited to the law of Japan. - 4.
-Toshiba objects to the subpoena on the grounds that it is vague, overly broad and unduly burdensome to the extent that it attempts to require that Toshiba respond on behalf of any person other than Toshiba itself.
-Toshiba objects to the subpoena to the extent that it seeks documents outside of Toshiba's possession, custody or control, and to the extent that it purports to require the production of documents by individuals who are not employees or directors of Toshiba, on the grounds that any such request is overly broad and unduly burdensome. - 5.
-Toshiba objects to the subpoena on the grounds that the burden and expense of the proposed discovery imposed on it by the subpoena substantially outweigh its likely benefit. - 6.
-Toshiba objects to the subpoena to the extent that it purports to impose upon Toshiba obligations beyond those imposed by, or inconsistent with, the Federal Rules of Civil Procedure or the Local Rules of Civil Practice and Procedure of the United States District Court for the District of Delaware, including the rules governing discovery from non-parties such as Toshiba.
-Toshiba responds to each and every request only in the form and to the extent required by the Federal Rules of Civil Procedure and the Local Rules of Civil Practice and Procedure of the United States District Court for the District of Delaware. - 7.
-Toshiba objects to the subpoena to the extent that it purports to require Toshiba to search for and produce documents protected by the attorney-client privilege, the attorney work-product privilege, or any other privilege or protection from discovery recognized under the

-Federal Rules of Civil Procedure or Federal Rules of Evidence, or seeks the disclosure of confidential information or documents containing the impressions, conclusions, opinions, legal research or theories of any person who is, or acted on behalf of, any attorney for Toshiba, or attempts to seek matters prepared in anticipation of litigation.
-Toshiba intends to and does hereby claim privilege from discovery with respect to each such document and thing.
+- 2. TAI objects to the subpoena to the extent that it seeks documents outside of TAI's possession, custody or control (including but not limited to documents of Toshiba Corporation), and to the extent that it purports to require the production of documents by individuals who are not employees or directors of TAI, on the grounds that any such request is overly broad and unduly burdensome.
+TAI further objects that the application of the subpoena to documents located outside of the United States would not be permitted under foreign law, including but not limited to the law of Japan. - 3.
+TAI objects to the subpoena on the grounds that it does not presently believe that TAI has responsive documents.
+TAI further objects to the subpoena on the grounds that the burden and expense of the proposed discovery imposed on it by the subpoena substantially outweigh its likely benefit. - 4.
+TAI objects to the subpoena to the extent that it purports to impose upon TAI obligations beyond those imposed by, or inconsistent with, the Federal Rules of Civil Procedure or the Local Rules of Civil Practice and the Local Rules of Civil Procedure of the United States District Court for the District of Delaware, including the rules governing discovery from non-parties such as TAI.
+TAI responds to each and every request only in the form and to the extent required by the Federal Rules of Civil Procedure and the Local Rules of Civil Practice and Procedure of the United States District Court for the District of Delaware. - 5.
+TAI objects to the subpoena to the extent that it purports to require TAI to search for and produce documents protected by the attorney-client privilege, the attorney work-product privilege, or any other privilege or protection from discovery recognized under the Federal Rules of Civil Procedure or Federal Rules of Evidence, or seeks the disclosure of confidential information or documents containing the impressions, conclusions, opinions, legal research or theories of any person who is, or acted on behalf of, any attorney for TAI, or attempts to seek matters prepared in anticipation of litigation.
+TAI intends to and does hereby claim privilege from discovery with respect to each such document and thing.
 Any production of such documents shall not waive any of these privileges.